Aliases for SLC9A4 Gene

 GeneCards Summary for SLC9A4 Gene

-SLC9A4 (Solute Carrier Family 9, Subfamily A (NHE4, Cation Proton Antiporter 4), Member 4) is a Protein Coding gene.
+SLC9A4 (Solute Carrier Family 9 Member A4) is a Protein Coding gene.
 Diseases associated with SLC9A4 include koolen-de vries syndrome and active peptic ulcer disease.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Salivary secretion.
 GO annotations related to this gene include solute:proton antiporter activity and sodium:proton antiporter activity.
 An important paralog of this gene is SLC9A9.

 UniProtKB/Swiss-Prot for SLC9A4 Gene